These creamy and cheesy Brussels Sprouts with Bacon are perfectly roasted and dressed to impress in a delicious, garlicky parmesan cream sauce.

 - Half & Half: Or heavy whipping cream.

 - Parmesan Cheese: Or another hard cheese like Pecorino, finely grated.
-I love using fresh parmesan but pre-grated or shaved parmesan will also work.

 - Nutmeg: A dash of nutmeg in the cream sauce adds an extra layer of warm spice.

 - Crushed Red Pepper Flakes: Optional, for garnish.

 How to Make Creamy Brussels Sprouts with Bacon

 - Cook the Brussels Sprouts and Bacon: First, parboil the Brussels sprouts in boiling water to soften them a bit.
 Cook the diced bacon in a cast iron skillet to the desired crispiness.
 Drain the Brussels sprouts well and add them to the skillet to cook for a minute longer.

 - Make the Cheese Sauce: In a bowl, mix the cream, dijon mustard, half of the parmesan cheese, garlic, salt, pepper, and nutmeg until well combined.

 - Pour the Sauce Over the Brussels Sprouts: Pour the delicious cheesy cream mixture over the Brussels sprouts.
 Sprinkle with the remaining parmesan cheese.

 - Bake: Pop the skillet in the oven and bake until the cheese sauce is bubbly and the tops of the Brussels Sprouts are golden brown.